Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Global Sensitivity for Functional Outputs

 where the functions are defined recursively as

-As proven in \cite{Rabitz1999}, the functions listed in Equation \ref{eq-functionlist} are orthogonal.
-Due to orthogonality the $f_{t;i}(x_i), i \in 1,\ldots,p$, the first order terms in Equation \ref{eq-functiondecomposition} can be considered, $\forall t$ as the individual effects of the input parameters $x_i, i \in 1,\ldots,p$, while second order terms $f_{t;i,j}(x_i,x_j)$ as interaction effects between $x_i$ and $x_j$ and so on until $f_{t;1,\ldots,p}(x_1,\ldots,x_p)$ that be considered as $p$-th and last order interaction between all the input parameters.
+As proven in \cite{Rabitz1999}, the functions listed in Eq. \ref{eq-functionlist} are orthogonal.
+Due to orthogonality the $f_{t;i}(x_i), i \in 1,\ldots,p$, the first order terms in Eq. \ref{eq-functiondecomposition} can be considered $\forall t$ as the individual effects of the input parameters $x_i, i \in 1,\ldots,p$, while second order terms $f_{t;i,j}(x_i,x_j)$ as interaction effects between $x_i$ and $x_j$ and so on until $f_{t;1,\ldots,p}(x_1,\ldots,x_p)$ that be considered as $p$-th and last order interaction between all the input parameters.